No results for

 • Stage 4 ramps down the iteration rate linearly to the target rate of 60 iterations started per minute over the last two minutes duration.

 • The script waits for a period of time (defined by the gracefulStop option) for iterations to finish.
-It won't start new iterations during the gracefulStop period.
+It doesn't start new iterations during the gracefulStop period.

 • Our example performed, 4020 iterations over the course of the test.